gwencitaaa/portfolio/README.md

 # portfolio
 Web portfolio for Coder Academy bootcamp assessment

+Link to Github repository: https://github.com/gwencitaaa/portfolio Link to Trello board used for project management: https://trello.com/b/xgYfmk1g/ca-portfolio-project Link to Figma used for this project: https://www.figma.com/file/X0WffcvqB6vdxoMvjykclPE6/Portfolio-Moodboard?node-id=0%3A1

 *Purpose*

 The purpose of this website is to function as an online portfolio, displaying both my personality and technical skills/experience.
 The audience is Coder Academy for assessment, but also the wider tech community and potential employers.